 To understand the physical requirements of railroad work, Railinc employees

-which simulates hanging from a ladder
+participate in a hang test, which simulates hanging from a ladder

 on the side of a railcar for more than four minutes.